1. What grants are available?

-Up to three grants of 100,000 yen may be awarded in 2016 depending on the number of viable applications.
+Up to three grants of 100,000 yen may be awarded for the 2018 academic year depending on the number of viable applications.

 The grants are available for JALT members who do not already have access to institutional assistance and research grant funding from their place(s) of employment.
 The grants are specifically designed for part-time teachers working from the kindergarten to tertiary levels, as well as individual teachers working for themselves, companies, or language schools.
 If you are a full-time teacher and do not have access to institutional assistance and research grant funding from your place of employment, you may also apply.
 If you are doing graduate work on a part-time basis and working as a teacher, you may also apply.
 However, the grants are not available for full-time graduate studies.

 Projects involving more than one teacher are welcome; however, the amount of research grant is fixed at 100,000 yen and does not change if more than one researcher is involved.